linrongbin16/commons.nvim/docs/commons_tables.md

 High-level list/array data structure.

-?> The API design is heavily influenced by [Javascript Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and [lodash](https://lodash.com/docs), but some APIs are different because: anyway lua is not javascript, it's designed to be purely functional programming without side-effect.
+?> The API design is heavily influenced by [Javascript Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and [lodash](https://lodash.com/docs), but some APIs are different, because lua is not javascript anyway, and `List` is designed to be purely functional programming without side-effect.

 #### Methods